Advancing our understanding of online learning.

 Academic Partnerships Faculty Research Grants – 2016

-Academic Partnerships (AP) is now accepting proposals for round one of its 2016 Faculty Research Grant Program, which supports faculty research on the impact and effectiveness of online learning.
-Proposals are being accepted through March 14, 2016.
+Academic Partnerships (AP) will accept proposals for round two of its 2016 Faculty Research Grant Program, which supports faculty research on the impact and effectiveness of online learning beginning August 1 with proposals due September 19th.

 The program offers faculty or staff members of institutions working with AP-supported programs the opportunity to apply for a grant to fund research that could increase understanding about the efficiency or efficacy of different approaches in online learning.
 Grants are of varying monetary value from $1,000-12,000 with most $5000 or under.
 Preference is given to proposals that utilize a controlled study to generate quantitative results.